 However, to complete decarboxylation, more intense heats are required.
 When you smoke cannabis, you are actually completing this process and allowing the compounds to drop that carboxyl group and become activated.
 This process also allows you to effectively and easily absorb the cannabinoids through your lungs and then achieve medicinal benefit as these activated cannabinoids bind to CB1 and CB2 receptors.

 Cooking cannabis requires a bit more attention.
-If you heat cannabis up at too high a temperature, you may burn off the terpenes and produce a less desirable smell and flavour.
+By heating cannabis up to too high a temperature, you may burn off the terpenes and produce a less desirable smell and flavour.
 If you have purchased a cannabis oil, it will already be decarboxylated.
 If you want to cook with that oil, here’s where care must be taken.

 Temperatures above 300 degrees F are too high.
 You want to stick in the 220-240F range to ensure you preserve desirable qualities and compounds.
 Keep baking temperatures at about 240F to protect all of the wonderful qualities of the cannabis oil.
 This means it will take longer to bake, but as with all things in life, the good things take time.